TITLE Regional Admission Counselor

 CLASSIFICATION NUMBER 1262

 The Regional Admission Counselor represents Missouri State University at college fairs and high school/community college recruitment visits in the designated city and surrounding areas and counsels prospective students and their parents regarding admission requirements, academic programs, financial aid and scholarships, residence halls, student organizations, and activities.
-The Regional Admission Counselor assists with the development of publications and responds to written, phone, email, and in-person inquiries.
-The Regional Admission Counselor meets with students and parents, makes formal presentations, and plans activities and events in the designated city and surrounding area for prospective students/families and high school counselors.
+The Regional Admission Counselor develops and executes a territory recruitment plan, assists with the development of publications and responds to written, phone, email, and in-person inquiries.
+The Regional Admission Counselor meets with students and parents, makes formal presentations, and plans activities and events in the designated recruitment territory for prospective students/families and high school counselors.
 Although based in a city other than Springfield, the Regional Admission Counselor works from the Missouri State University campus in Springfield as needed for various programs, meetings, and training/professional development opportunities.

 MINIMUM ACCEPTABLE QUALIFICATIONS